rachanamurthy/data-structures/queue/README.md

-# Stack
+# Queue

-A stack is a data structure, in which, the elements are stored in the order of LIFO (Last In First Out).
-The main operations, that are performed on a stack, are:
+A queue is a data structure, in which, the elements are stored in the order of FIFO (First In First Out).
+The main operations, that are performed on a queue, are:

-1. Push - To push an element into the stack.
+1. Enqueue - To push an element into the queue.

-2. Pop - To delete an element from the stack.
+2. Dequeue - To delete an element from the queue.

-3. Top - Returns the value of the element on the top of the stack.

-4. isEmpty - Returns true if the the stack is empty.

-5. Show Stack - Shows the content of the stack.
+5. Show queue - Shows the content of the queue.

-Some basic uses of stack:
+Some basic uses of queue:

-1. Infix to Postfix Conversion.

-2. Evaluation of Postfix Expression.

-3. To check for balanced parenthesis in a given expression.

-4. Towers of Hanoi.
+1. Mostly used in operating systems to share resources amongst multiple consumers.

+2. Some of the examples are disk scheduling, CPU scheduling, process scheduling, etc.